-Without further ado, let’s play a short video and then I will ask the first question to Nikesh
+Without further ado, let’s play a short video, and then I will ask the first question to Nikesh

 Craig: firstly, a question to you Nikesh.
 There is a steady and evident reduction in the usage of cash, checks and plastic.
 The pandemic has just accelerated this change.
 What will drive the total obsolescence of these payment methods?
-Is it likely that real currencies will also have a similar fate in the future in favour of stablecoins other crypto-currencies? if so, how will these be controlled and regulated?
+Is it likely that real currencies will also have a similar fate in the future in favour of stablecoins and other crypto-currencies?
+If so, how will these be controlled and regulated?

 Nikesh: thanks Craig it’s a great question and thanks for the intro by the way.
 I didn’t jump in, in time, and thank you Liberty for organising this fantastic event.
 Look, that’s a fantastic question and look I hadn’t seen that video before.
 When I saw that video it reminded me of something we were trying to do when I was working for a large Bank in terms of replacing the money box.
-Right, so … if you remember as a kid you might have had a money box where your parents gave you coins for savings.
+Right, so … if you remember, as a kid you might have had a money box where your parents gave you coins for savings.
 These days, how do you do that?
 How do you teach kids the value of money?
-It’s getting really really complex.
+It’s getting really, really complex.
 But look, they’re getting by, they’re getting by in the electronic world.
 Just as we did back then.
 This is really interesting what’s happening.
 I think the way I see it, we’re moving our definition of value from one thing to another, right?
 So… you said in your introduction that many centuries ago we invented commodity currencies.
-Now we’ve been weaned off those and now we have got fiat currencies.
-In the old days we used to say I promise to pay the bearer x dollars right? so… or so much in gold when a gold sovereign was a Pound.
+Now we’ve been weaned off those, and now we have got fiat currencies.
+In the old days, we used to say I promise to pay the bearer x dollars, right?
+So… or so much in gold when a gold sovereign was a Pound.
 We’ve been weaned off that to the extent where the value of a dollar is what a dollar is … it’s what everyone thinks it is.
 There’s nothing behind it.
 That’s what a fiat currency is.
 Gone off that notion.
 And … what happening now with cryptocurrencies is interesting.
-It’s teaching us that… hang on a second, you know, what’s the real value behind money? because I think when it first came out everyone said, ok what? you know, I don’t get Bitcoin.
-What’s the real value there you know?
+It’s teaching us that… hang on a second, you know, what’s the real value behind money?
+Because I think when it first came out everyone said, ok what?
+You know, I don’t get Bitcoin.
+What’s the real value there, you know?
 This money thing I’m not… I’m not understanding it.
 I think we’re gradually weaning off those ideas of what we thought value was!

 The next big step I feel… I think the next step is and we’ll talk about it later… central bank digital currencies.
 Those are going to be really interesting.
 We are going to change our definition of money.
-It’s not going to be this one-dimensional thing that we used to that everything is measured in the same value whether it’s food, education or health.
+It’s not going to be this one-dimensional thing that we are used to everything is measured in the same value whether it’s food, education or health.
 I think that’s going to be a big change.
-I think the other big change is we originally… human society was based on trust the sharing of information at a scale that you could not believe is now possible thanks to the internet.
-We can go back to that trust through the internet through the shared ledgers, through the shared information that we have and I think that’s going to be the big change that we’re going to see in money over the years.
+I think the other significant change is that originally… human society was based on trust and the sharing of information at a scale that you could not believe is now possible thanks to the internet.
+We can go back to that trust through the internet through the shared ledgers, through the shared information that we have and I think that’s going to be the significant change that we’re going to see in money over the years.
 It’s going to be challenging we’re going to get there slowly but gradually.
 And gradually we are going to be weaned off the ideas that we’re used to.

 Craig: thank you very much.
 That’s great.
-Thanks very much Nikesh.
+Thanks very much, Nikesh.
 Let’s talk about the next topic.
 Let’s talk about the emergence of digital wallets.
 Alipay has been in use since 2004 for digital payments.
 Apple Pay came on the scene in September 2014.
 We can safely say that Digital Wallets have revolutionised the way we pay for goods and services.
 After watching a short video, I’d like your opinion, Chris, on the benefits and risks you see with such payment methods.